Vedhitsk/Eye_disease_detection-Image-processing-ML/README.md

 - **Normal**: 79.70%

 ## Website
 A Flask-based web application is integrated with the trained model.
 Users can upload an image of an eye, and the model will predict the condition.
-The web app is located in the `webapp` directory.
+The web app is located in the `app.py` file.

 ## Installation
 To set up the project locally: